Nausicaä of the Valley of the Wind (manga): Publication history

 The manga was serialized in Tokuma Shoten's monthly Animage magazine between 1982 and 1994.
 The series initially ran from the February 1982 issue to the November 1982 issue when the first interruption occurred due to Miyazaki's work related trip to Europe.
 Serialization resumed in the December issue and the series ran again until June 1983 when it went on hiatus once more due to Miyazaki's work on the film adaptation of the series.
 Serialization of the manga resumed for the third time from the August 1984 issue but halted again in the May 1985 issue when Miyazaki placed the series on hiatus to work on Castle in the Sky.
 Serialization resumed for the fourth time in the December 1986 issue and was halted again in June 1987 when Miyazaki placed the series on hiatus to work on the films My Neighbor Totoro and Kiki's Delivery Service.
 The series resumed for the fifth time in the April 1990 issue and was halted in the May 1991 issue when Miyazaki worked on Porco Rosso.
 The series resumed for the final time in the March 1993 issue.
 The final panel is dated January 28, 1994.
 The last chapter was released in the March 1994 issue of Animage.
 By the end, Miyazaki had created 59 chapters, of varying length, for publication in the magazine.
 In an interview, conducted shortly after serialization of the manga had ended, he noted that this amounts to approximately 5 years worth of material.
 He stated that he did not plan for the manga to run that long and that he wrote the story based on the idea that it could be stopped at any moment.

 The chapters were slightly modified and collected in seven tankōbon volumes, in soft cover B5 size.
 The first edition of volume one is dated September 25, 1982.
 It contains the first eight chapters and was re-released on July 20, 1983, with a newly designed cover and the addition of a dustcover.
 (Note: Volume one was published as Animage Special, Nausicaä of the Valley of the Wind ((アニメージュ増刊 風の谷のナウシカ).
 Subsequently released volumes were published as Animage Comics Wide Ban, Nausicaä of the Valley of the Wind (アニメージュコミックスワイド判 風の谷のナウシカ).)
-Volume two has the same July 20, 1983, release date.
+Volume two has the same July 20, 1983 release date.
 It contains chapters 9 through 14.
 Together with chapters 15 and 16, printed in the Animage issues for May and June 1983, these were the only 16 chapters completed prior to the release of the Nausicaä film in March 1984.
 The seventh book was eventually released on January 15, 1995.
-The entire series was also reprinted in two deluxe volumes in hard cover and in A4 size labeled Jokan (上巻, first volume) and Gekan (下巻, final volume) which were released on November 28, 1996.
+The entire series was also reprinted in two deluxe volumes in hardcover and in A4 size labeled Jokan (上巻, first volume) and Gekan (下巻, final volume) which were released on November 28, 1996.
 The seven books, which remain in print individually, have also been released in box sets twice, on August 25, 2002, and, with a redesigned box, on October 31, 2003.